As at February 2017

 About Ai Group

 Ai Group is a not for profit organisation of employers incorporated under the provisions of the Fair Work (Registered Organisations) Act 2009.
 We provide primarily information services to our broad business membership across Australia.
 With membership of Ai Group comes the opportunity to access both membership entitlements and other services provided by us (sometimes through government funded programs) and our related parties, as well as any partners or affiliates contractually bound to provide services to our membership.
+Essentially, our primary purpose is to provide relevant up to date and accurate advisory services by exchanging information on industry, workplace and employment related matters affecting you or your business.

 Our Related Parties